 For devices with a battery meter - the remaining battery % is in Analogue 6.
 A low battery alert can be set at any level, or use the low battery flag - which fires at 20% remaining.

 For other devices, use the 'battery good' flag from the status flags in Field 2.
 This flag uses the voltage ranges in the table above.
 Alert when this bit is '0'.

 Devices with the Battery Meter provide an excellent way to estimate how long batteries will last in a given application.

 We can simply run the device in the intended application, with the desired settings, and take note of the remaining battery percentage over time.

 So for example, if we run an Oyster2 in the intended application for 4 weeks, and 4% of the battery is used in this time, therefore we know that the usage rate is 1% per week, and we will get 100 weeks of life.

 Telematics Guru's Battery Management page handles this all for us, and displays the estimated run time for all devices in a grid.
 Battery life is impacted by a wide variety of factors and the actual usage as measured by the Battery Meter is the true real-world usage which has all these factors accounted for.

-To get a rough estimate of battery life when assessing the suitability of a device for an application, the following battery estimate calculators can be used:
+To get a rough estimate of battery life when assessing the suitability of a device for an application, the calculators at the bottom of the article can be referenced.